-Mason Jeffery-Off is a Canadian double bassist, electric bassist, composer and bandleader based in Montréal, Canada.
-Originally from Ottawa, Ontario, Jeffery-Off is in the fourth year of his Bachelor’s Degree in Jazz Performance at McGill University.
-There, he has studied with Ira Coleman and Rémi-Jean LeBlanc.
-An on-call Montréal bassist, he has performed with the likes of Jean-Michel Pilc, Darrell Green, Caity Gyorgy and Kevin Dean.
+Mason Jeffery-Off is a Canadian double bassist, electric bassist, composer and bandleader based in Montréal.
+Originally from Ottawa, Ontario, Jeffery-Off graduated with a Bachelor’s Degree in Jazz Performance at McGill University in 2026.
+There, he studied with Ira Coleman, Rémi-Jean LeBlanc for bass and John Hollenbeck for composition.
+An on-call bassist, he has performed with the likes of Jean-Michel Pilc, Darrell Green, Kevin Dean and the National Arts Centre Orchestra.

 To Jeffery-Off, “Musicians share a special bond and to nurture it we must be open to each other's ideas, making them work in tandem.
 My goal is to abandon my preconceptions and serve the spirit of the moment.
 It is this humanity and spontaneity that bridge the gap between music and listener and, in turn, connects us all.”